-Iran’s human rights record is bad.
-There is no sugar-coating that.
-When it comes to gay people, it’s almost as bad as it gets.
-Most LGBT people who follow the news know the terrible punishments that Iran has imposed for people even suspected of being gay.
+Iran's human rights record is dire.
+There's no sugar-coating that.
+When it comes to LGBTQ rights, Iran is as bad as it can get!
+Most people who follow the news will have heard about the terrible punishments that Iran has imposed for people even suspected of being gay!

-Some human rights organisations say that between 4,000-6,000 gay men and lesbians have been executed in Iran since 1979.
-As recently as April 2017, 30 gay men were arrested in the Isfahan province.
+Homosexuality is very illegal in Iran and can even lead to execution.
+Various human rights organizations have reported that between 4,000-6,000 gay men and lesbian women have been executed in Iran since 1979.
+As recently as September 2019, gay men have been publicly executed in Iran and the government staunchly endorses it!

 Is Iran safe for gay citizens?
 Probably not in general.